ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 **Relative Deprivation**: Feelings of discontent aroused by the belief that one fares poorly compared to others.

-**Ingroup Favoritism**: THe tendency to discriminate in favor of ingroups over outgroups.
+**Ingroup Favoritism**: The tendency to discriminate in favor of ingroups over outgroups.

 **Social Identity Theory**: The theory that people favor ingroups over outgroups in order to enhance their self-esteem.